-The world is in the midst of a tectonic shift, with investors, shareholders, financial institutions and stakeholders demanding that companies and organizations play a central role in creating a better future.
-Environmental, social and corporate governance (ESG) criteria are being used to identify organizations that will lead the charge in charting a path to sustainability.
+The world is in the midst of a tectonic shift, with investors, shareholders, financial institutions, employees, governments and other stakeholders demanding that companies and organizations play a central role in creating a better future.
+Environmental, social and corporate governance (ESG) criteria are being used to identify organizations that will lead the charge in charting a path to sustainability and decarbonization.

 Developing an ESG strategy provides an opportunity to reignite your organization’s vision and purpose, create a competitive advantage and increase your ability to access capital.
 These strategies allow you to create a roadmap for how you will contribute to a better future in a measurable way by reporting regularly on your progress and providing ongoing accountability to shareholders and other stakeholders.

-ESG is an assessment tool that relies on non-financial criteria to determine how well an organization operates from an ethical and socially conscious perspective.
+ESG is an assessment tool that relies on non-financial criteria to determine the positive and negative impacts of an organization on society and the environment.
 ESG metrics are now being used by the investment and financing communities to screen and rank potential investments and determine how capital will be allocated.
-A few of the most common ESG factors used to develop ESG criteria are outlined below.

 Sustainable investors are increasingly considering ESG criteria in their investment analysis and portfolio construction.
 Investors at every level (institutional, retail, individual) are actively seeking out sustainable investments.
 Likewise, financial institutions are increasingly allocating funds specifically to companies and organizations that have robust ESG programs.

-At the moment, ESG disclosure is not mandatory in Canada.
-However, numerous jurisdictions around the globe (e.g. European Union, United Kingdom, United States) have either legislated mandatory ESG disclosure requirements, or are rapidly moving in that direction.
-In Canada, there are also strong signals from government and regulators that mandatory ESG disclosure is imminent.
+In 2022, the Government of Canada announced that ESG disclosure on climate will become mandatory in Canada for certain sectors starting in 2024.
+Additionally, numerous jurisdictions around the globe (e.g. European Union, United Kingdom, United States) have either legislated mandatory ESG disclosure requirements, or are rapidly moving in that direction.

 With the implementation of mandatory ESG disclosure requirements, there is the potential for exposure to significant legal risk if ESG strategies are not developed and implemented properly.
 For instance, if ESG disclosure does not meet the mandatory disclosure requirements or is misleading, investigations, enforcement and litigation may be initiated against companies or organizations by governments, regulators, shareholders and other stakeholders.